shane-huang/BigDL/notebook/README.md

 ## 3 Run Demo
 * Open a browser - Suggest Chrome or Firefox or Safari
 * Access notebook client at address http://localhost:8888, open the example ipynb files and execute.
-* Acess tensorboard client at address http://localhost:6006 and check the charts
+* Access tensorboard client at address http://localhost:6006 and check the charts